The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 Cheapest Full-Coverage Car Insurance in Austin: State Farm

 Full-coverage car insurance usually refers to a policy that includes collision and comprehensive coverage in addition to liability insurance.
-While it’s not an official policy, full coverage helps pay for damage to your car in most accidents, regardless of fault.
+While it’s not an official policy, full coverage helps pay for damage to your car in most accidents, regardless of fault, or if you have an auto loan or lease on your vehicle.

 Full coverage is best if you have a new car that you finance or lease, or if you can’t afford to pay for repairs or replacement after an accident.